Google search operators: 34 smart search commands

 14. google-Search command: Find exact keywords in anchor texts with (allinanchor:)

-If you want to find exact keywords in anchor texts, the 14th Google search operator 'allinanchor:' is the perfect solution.
+If you want to find exact keywords in anchor texts, then the 14th Google search operator 'allinanchor:' is the perfect solution.
 The Google search operator shows the entire keywords/phrases in the Anchor text an:

 To be honest, you will probably use this operator more often than the regular inanchor: command, as it is more precise.